primer/react/pages/components/docs/BorderBox.md

 # BorderBox

-BorderBox is a Box component with a gray border applied.
+BorderBox is a Box component with a border.
+When no `borderColor` is present, the component defaults to a gray border.

 ## Default example